-(Guest post by Jason of Live Real, Now – as part of our Side Hustle series.
-And no, that is not him up there in that pic ;))
+(Guest post by Jason of Live Real, Now – as part of our Side Hustle series.)

 On a chilly February day in 2007, I went with a friend to get a permit to carry a pistol.
 It was partially on a lark, and partially because a right not exercised is a right lost and I am a strong believer in the right to self-defense.

 I spent the morning in an overcrowded classroom and the afternoon on an outdoor shooting range when it was -9 degrees Fahrenheit.
 I was cold numb, but I had the paperwork I needed.
 As my friend and I slowly thawed out on the drive home, we looked at each other and said “We can do better than that.”

 After picking up teaching certifications from the NRA, the Minnesota Dept of Natural Resources, the Minnesota Association of Defensive Firearms Instructors and finally, the Minnesota Bureau of Criminal Apprehension, we started teaching as Metro Defense Training, LLC.

 We’ve been doing this for 3 1/2 years, holding one class per month.
 In the first two and a half years, we taught about 80 people what they needed to know to legally carry a gun.
 Last year, it exploded.
 By March, we had made more money than we made in all of 2009.
 The rest of the year rocked just as hard.
 We turned ourselves into one of the top 10 training organizations by volume, among a field of 200 competing agencies.

 This isn’t a huge market, and it will never make us rich, but it is bringing us a decent chunk of extra cash.
 It’s made a huge difference on my debt repayment.
 I don’t include this money on my budget, so every penny I take as pay goes straight to my debt.
 This has pushed me two whole years ahead of my debt repayment schedule.